15 Hidden Gems Of London

 Situated at Leake Street at the posterior of Waterloo station, the Vaults can be found inside a beautiful spray painting burrow.
 It is such a hidden gem that you should not miss visiting.

-If you love road craftsmanship and various particular things, you should not miss this mystery place in London.
+If you love road craftsmanship and various particular things, you should not miss this mysterious place in London.
 It’s a steadily changing sight, and when we visited, there were numerous artisans painting and repainting the dividers and the roofs of the whole passage.

 Sky Garden’s accessible and great perspectives on London are one of the precious London pearls.
 It is a public space with finished gardens, perception decks, and an outdoor patio situated at the highest point of 20 Fenchurch Street, the structure known as The Walkie-Talkie.